W00t3k/Awesome-Cellular-Hacking/README.md

 # Awesome-Cellular-Hacking
 Please note multiple researchers published and compiled this work.
 This is a list of their research in the 3G/4G/5G Cellular security space.
 This information is intended to consolidate the community's knowledge.
 Thank you, I plan on frequently updating this "Awesome Cellular Hacking" curated list with the most up to date exploits, blogs, research, and papers.

+The idea is to collect information like the BMW article below, that slowly gets cleared and wiped up from the Internet - making it less accessible, and harder to find.
+Feel free to email me any document or link to add.

 ## Contents
 - [Voice over LTE implementations contain multiple vulnerabilities](https://www.kb.cert.org/vuls/id/943167/)
 - [White-Stingray: Evaluating IMSI Catchers Detection Applications](http://www.cs.ox.ac.uk/files/9192/paper-final-woot-imsi.pdf)